Loud Night: Release and reception

-"Loud Night" was first released on January 11, 2024, on the American streaming service Peacock, along with the rest of the season.
+"Loud Night" was first released on January 11, 2024, on the American streaming service Peacock, along with the rest of the first season.

 Critics noted that "Loud Night" stood out from the rest of the season.
 Nick Schager of The Daily Beast noted the episode's blasphemous tones in his review of the entire season, describing them as "too good-natured to really offend".
 Angie Han of The Hollywood Reporter, also reviewing the whole season, described the sub-plot as one of Ted's "stupidest ideas", yet still called it one of the series' most memorable.
 Anna Govert of Paste praised the episode's emotion, calling "Loud Night" the stand-out episode of the season.
 Govert called the episode "sincere and moving" in its portrayal of homosexuality.
 Govert highlighted Susan's unwillingness to accept Blaire's sexuality as "delightful", noting it as showing her naivety on the subject in a time period like the 1990s.
+Jarrod Jones of The A.V.
+Club felt the episode "squirmed for relevance", writing that it suffered from trying to combine the series' signature comedy with a newfound political agenda.
+He highlighted the sub-plot of Ted believing he is Jesus as the key example of this.

-In her analysis of the episode, Valerie Anne of Autostraddle commended "Loud Night" for its LGBTQ+ representation, noting the importance of having representation in series that aren't directly marketed towards those groups.
+In her analysis of the episode, Valerie Anne of Autostraddle commended "Loud Night" for its LGBTQ+ representation, noting the importance of having representation in series that are not directly marketed towards those groups.
 After its release, actor Scott Grimes would go on to praise Giorgia Whigham's acting in the episode, citing it as the reason it worked.
 He said that her reactions to Matty's "inequality that he treats everybody with" was representative of her as an actress.
 Grimes also gave praise towards Matty's dialogue in the episode, particularly the line of him discussing how he was raised, interpreting it as showing how much Matty's father can be seen in the character.